01324 625115

 Qualifications

-Cadet who then complete “Leading Cadet” will be awarded SCQF National Level 6 which is worth 21 credit points and the certificate of award of SQA RAF Air Cadet Aviation Practice Level 2.
+Cadet who then go to complete “Leading Cadet” will be awarded SCQF National Level 6 which is worth 21 credit points and the certificate of award of SQA RAF Air Cadet Aviation Practice Level 2.
 Although there is a different number of credit points awarded (21 versus 24), this qualification is at the same SCQF Level as a Higher in Scotland.

 BTEC’s (Business and Technology Council) Awards are a very popular and widely recognised qualification across the UK.
 The Air Training Corps training syllabus allows cadets to be rewarded with diplomas in related subjects just for participating and completing our programmes.